 - Update your order management system and marked the orders as ‘shipped’.

 - Put relevant shipping labels and print out invoice if not yet done.

 - Keep the customer informed about the shipping status by sending them an email that includes a way for them to track their order.
 Note: For choosing an order management system, choose the one that can send notification automatically to the customer.

-Your shipping company should inform you once the item has been delivered.
+Your shipping company should notify you once the item has been received.
 The information can be used for measuring efficiency, and as a signal for you to notify your customer to provide feedback.
 This is the best time to ask for it.